 Bird scare tapes use a method known as flash reflection.
 This is similar to the reflection you see on shiny objects such as mirrors or windows.
 When a bird comes near the tape’s surface they see the reflected image of another object.

-The image is quite quick and sharp enough to make them believe that this bright object is something real.
-They usually fly away from the sudden appearance of this scary-looking thing and never come back again.
+The image is quick and sharp enough to make them believe that this bright object is real.
+They usually fly away from the sudden appearance of this scary-looking thing and never return.